All Episodes

 What's been added to the entitlements is where we're in trouble.

-The purposeful spending, the stimulus, the porculus, the Tarp, all of these things above and beyond the entitlements.
+The purposeful spending, the stimulus, the porculus, the tarp, all of these things above and beyond the entitlements.

-And they're big and their problems, they have to be dealt with.
+They have to be dealt with.

 But they are not the culprit here.